-Whether you’re leaving for a six-week stint in the Greek Isles or a six-month relief mission to Africa, you need to make sure you have MORE than enough supplies/medication to last you - and extra supplies in case anything goes wrong.
+Whether you’re leaving for a six-week stint in the Greek Isles or a tour with the Peace Corps, you need to make sure you have more than enough supplies/medication to last you - and extra supplies in case anything goes wrong.

 Here are the supplies you should be considering:

 - Pods (for Omnipod users)

 - Glucose Tabs

 - CGM transmitters